elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 ---

-### Can you describe what CSS keyframes are and how they get utilized in web development?
+### Can you describe what CSS keyframes are and how we utilize them in web development?

 <details>
   <summary><strong>View Answer:</strong></summary>